It would be awesome if you could babysit out of your own home. But is that something you can actually make a reality, or is it just fantasy?

 You are required to register as a childminder if all of these conditions apply:

-You aren't required to register as a childminder in the UK if you look after kids between 6 pm and 2 am and it isn't in your own home.
-But typically most babysitters who offer services out of their own home will fall under the requirements and need to register.
+You aren't required to register as a childminder in the UK if you look after children between 6 pm and 2 am and it isn't in your own home.
+Typically most babysitters who offer services out of their own home will fall under the requirements and need to register.

 The costs associated with this process are quite steep.
 To become a registered childminder, you'll need to pay up to a £103 registration fee each year, plus a £52.10 criminal record check, £90 health check, first aid and childcare training that will cost approximately £110 to £400, plus public liability insurance of £25 to £100.